Employers and employees can agree to flexible working arrangements to suit their individual needs.

 Your obligations

-- granting the request, or
+- accepting the change, or

 Resources and tools